 When he managed the Sacramento Solons the club was an affiliate of the Milwaukee Brewers.
 After the 1975 season the Brewers dropped their agreement with the Solons in order to associate themselves with the new PCL club in Spokane.
 Bright indicated to the United Press International that he would like to quit the Brewers organization to stay in Sacramento.
 El Paso Herald-Post, August 22, 1975.)
 However, the Texas Rangers, who took over the Solons, did not offer Bright a contract.
 In December he accepted a position as manager of the Tucson Toros, an affiliate of the Oakland Athletics.
 The Toros did not play up to the expectations that were held for them, and Bright was fired on July 30, 1976.

 “I am now a scout and instructor,” Bright told sportswriter Steve Weston.
 “I am to do advance scouting for the big club and instruct in the spring.”2 However, the A’s, under owner Charlie Finley, were an organization in disarray in 1976, and Bright was not with them long.
 On December 7 United Press International reported that the Montreal Expos had hired him as a scout.
 Bright remained with the Expos organization the rest of his baseball career.
-In 1985 he had a final managerial fling with the Carolina Bulls, and Rxpo affiliate in the Carolina League.
+In 1985 he had a final managerial fling with the Durham Bulls of the Carolina League, an affiliate of the Atlanta Braves.